-Leaves that are not removed from your lawn block sunlight and air from reaching the grass.
-The problem becomes worse when it rains or there are early snows that turn fluffy layers of leaves into soggy mats.
-The lack of light and air circulation can cause turf diseases or, in a worst-case scenario, may even smother the grass and kill it.
+Leaves that aren't removed from your lawn block essential sunlight and air from reaching the grass.
+The problem becomes worse when it rains or snows, turning fluffy layers of leaves into soggy mats.
+The lack of light and air circulation can cause turf diseases or, in a worst-case scenario, can even smother and kill the grass.

 One of the easiest ways to manage your leaves is to mulch them.
-Mulching leaves is simple: Just shred the leaves with your lawn mower as much as possible as they fall.
-Just be sure that the mulched leaf material left behind is not excessive.
+Mulching leaves is simple: Just shred the leaves with your lawn mower as much as possible soon after they fall.
+Check to be sure that the mulched leaf material left behind is not excessive.
 It should blend in nicely with the turf and not accumulate so much that it covers the grass blades, causing the lawn to suffocate.

 For those who insist on a spotless lawn year-round and might be concerned about what the neighbors will think of the brown leaf bits the mower leaves behind, don’t worry.
 The shredded leaves will filter through the grass and disappear from sight.
-In northern lawns that go dormant or in grasses such as Bermuda or zoysia that turn a dormant brown color in winter, the shredded leaves may even blend right in.
-Better yet, if you continue this practice each fall, in a few years mulching can help you have a luscious spring and summer lawn free of dandelions and crabgrass.
+In northern lawns that go dormant in cold weather and turn a brown color, the shredded leaves might even blend right in.
+A benefit of mulching is the organic leaf matter can help to feed lawns, and it might even suppress some weed growth.

-Raking the leaves might keep your lawn healthy and neat, but it can create environmental issues, depending on what you do with those raked leaves.
-Bags of leaves often end up in landfills.
 In some communities, residents rake leaves into the streets, and city workers sweep them up.
-The problem with this strategy is that many of the leaves are washed into gutters where they make their way to streams and waterways.
-Here, they release nitrogen and phosphorus into the water, which encourages algae growth.
-Excessive algae growth depletes the water of oxygen and kills fish and other aquatic life.
+The problem with this strategy is many leaves are washed into sewers where they make their way to streams and other waterways.
+There they release nitrogen and phosphorus into the water, which encourages algae growth.
+And excessive algae growth depletes the water of oxygen and kills fish and other aquatic life.
 If you want to help prevent this, bagging your raked leaves in yard waste bags is the way to go.

-1. Add extra nitrogen to your leaf compost, which also promotes faster breakdown.
-Manure is the best nitrogen supplement, and a mixture of five parts leaves to one part manure will certainly break down quickly.
-If you don’t have manure — and many gardeners don’t — nitrogen supplements such as dried blood, cottonseed meal, bone meal and a granite will work almost as well.
-Nitrogen is the one factor that starts compost heap heating up, and leaves certainly don’t contain enough nitrogen to provide sufficient food for bacteria.
+- Add extra nitrogen to your leaf compost, which also promotes faster breakdown.
+Manure is the best nitrogen supplement, and a mixture of five parts leaves to one part manure will break down quickly.
+If you don’t have manure (and many gardeners don’t), nitrogen supplements such as dried blood, cottonseed meal, bone meal, and granite, will work almost as well.